SafetyDav3/hello-world/typescript/README.md

 # A collection of basic programs and functions in Typescript

-Typescript must be installed before use.
+Typescript must be installed before use:

     npm install typescript --save-dev

+or:

     npm install typescript -g

 Using [Node.js](https://nodejs.org/en) and [Ts.Node](https://www.npmjs.com/package/ts-node)